GSA/fpki-guides/_common/06_distribute_intermediate_certs.md

 ### Use macOS/iOS Configuration Profile

-{% include alert-warning.html content="Only System or Mobile Device Management (MDM) Administrators should create, distribute, and install Apple Configuration Profiles." %}
+{% include alert-warning.html content="Only System or Mobile Device Management (MDM) Administrators should create, distribute, and install Apple configuration profiles." %}

-#### Create an Apple Configuration Profile
+#### Create an Apple configuration profile

 1. As an administrator, [download and verify] the certificates [issued by the FCPCA G2](#certificates-issued-by-the-federal-common-policy-ca-g2) that you want to distribute.
 2. Download and install *Configurator 2* from the Apple App Store.